 - Fellows should have an invested relationship with their community partner.
 Except under rare occasions, this partner should be a community-based organization and not affiliated with UNC.

 - The project should meet a need identified collaboratively by the fellow and their community partner.

 - The project should take approximately one to two years to implement and ideally will be sustained by the organization or future volunteers.

 - Fellows will have access to up to $1,500 over one to two years for project needs such as supplies, transportation, event costs, marketing and other materials.

 - Fellows will do a final presentation and/or report of their projects.

-For examples of fellowship projects: Current MacDonald Fellowship Recipients
+For examples of fellowship projects: MacDonald Fellowship Recipients

-Applications for the MacDonald Community Fellowship are open from Sunday, Oct.
-6 to Monday, Dec.
-2. Apply online though the CCPS Application and Nomination Portal.
+Applications for the MacDonald Community Fellowship are closed.
+Applications for fellowships that begin in 2021 will open in April 2021.
+Apply online though the CCPS Application and Nomination Portal.